livejs/dotjs2016/script.md

 modV stands for Modular Visualisation.
 It is an Open Source audio visualisation environment written in JavaScript and runs in Google Chrome.

 (**change**)
-The program's development started 2 years ago and it is the result of adventure into audio visualisation using JavaScript.
+The program's development started 2 years ago and it is the result of my adventure into audio visualisation using JavaScript.

 Before I show it to you, I'm going to go over the technologies used within modV to create the visualisations.